 How to test internal LAN network speed?
 In order to test and troubleshoot networks we need tools that allow us to generate network traffic and analyze the network’s throughput performance.
 This is true for both wired and wireless networks.
 In order to properly troubleshoot a wireless (or wired) network we need a way to benchmark its performance, so as modifications are made we can determine whether or not they really make a difference in the network’s performance.

-This is where these LAN benchmarking tools fits in to test network speed between two computers.
+This is where these LAN benchmarking tools fit in to test network speed between two computers.
 The concept is you install a new wireless network and it works perfectly.
 Run these tools and record the benchmark results for later reference.
 Sometime in the future when either you or others suspect performance has declined then run these tools again and compare the latest results with those you gathered when the network was first installed and working perfectly.

 LAN Speed Test was designed from the ground up to be a simple but powerful tool for measuring file transfer, hard drive, USB Drive, and Local Area Network (LAN) speeds (wired & wireless).
-First, you pick a folder to test to.
+First, you pick a folder to test.
 This folder can be on a local drive or USB drive, etc. to test the drive speed, or a shared folder on your network to test your network speed.

 Next, LAN Speed Test builds a file in memory, then transfers it both ways (without effects of Windows/Mac file caching) while keeping track of the time, and then does the calculations for you.
 For more advanced users, you can test to LAN Speed Test Server instead of a shared folder to take the slower hard drives out of the process as you are testing from one computer’s RAM to another computer’s RAM.
 Simple concept and easy to use.
 You’ll find that LAN Speed Test will quickly become one of your favorite network tools!